M. Lance Coyle, MAI, SRA

 J. Scott Robinson, MAI, SRA, AI-GRS

-J. Scott Robinson is the 2014 vice president of the Appraisal Institute.
-He will serve as the organization’s president-elect in 2015, president in 2016 and immediate past president in 2017.
-His four-year term on the Executive Committee and on the Board of Directors began in 2014.
+J. Scott Robinson, MAI, SRA, AI-GRS, of Salisbury, N.C., is the 2015 president-elect of the Appraisal Institute.
+He will serve as president in 2016 and immediate past president in 2017.
+He also will serve on the organization’s Executive Committee and on its policy-setting Board of Directors.

 IMMEDIATE PAST PRESIDENT

-Richard L. (Rick) Borges II, MAI, SRA, AI-RRS, is the 2014 immediate past president of the Appraisal Institute.
-He was the organization’s president in 2013, its president-elect in 2012 and its vice president in 2011.
-He also will serve on the organization’s Executive Committee and its policy-setting Board of Directors.
-He also serves as chair of the Appraisal Institute’s Body of Knowledge Project Team.
+Ken P. Wilson, MAI, SRA, of Plano, Texas, is the 2015 immediate past president of the Appraisal Institute.
+He was the organization’s president in 2014.
+He serves this year on the organization’s Executive Committee and its policy-setting Board of Directors.

 Frederick H. Grubbe, MBA, CAE